Hatch New Mexico Chile FAQ

 When are you open?

-We open every August to the end of December.
+We open the first Friday of August to Christmas.
 During this time, we are open every day from 9am to 5 pm.

 Where is your chile from?